Forças Populares 25 de Abril: Terrorist association trial

+In may 1987, Otelo Saraiva de Carvalho was sentenced to 15 years in prison.
 After passing through the Court of Appeal and the Supreme Court of Justice, Otelo Saraiva de Carvalho's sentence was set at 17 years.

-A political resolution through an amnesty was later approved by the Parliament at the request of President Mário Soares.
+However, Portugal was adapting its institutions to European and democratic standards and the newly set Constitucional Court partially annulled the initial sentence for unconstitutionality twice, in 1989 and 1996.

+Defendants arguments and solidarity

+The defendants contested the arguments made by the accusation and pointed to several juridical irregularities.
+Several books compiled the defendants arguments.
+The first trial, the only where the proves were made, was still under the sign of the civil code of the dictatorship, conceding less rights to the defendants.
+The chief judge of the trial in Monsanto, 1987, was both the accusation and jury, which was illegal.
+Multiple witness testimonies defied the accusations made: presidents, militaries, politicians.

+The perception of injustice led to a vast movement of national and international solidarity for the defendants in the FUP/FP-25 process.
+European and Portuguese Members of Parliament and lawyers, Ramsey Clark, former US general-attorney, academics, artists, writers, militaries and politicians showed their solidarity.
+Denunciations include harsh prison conditions as the closure in prison cells, moving defendants to prisons faraway of the families or lawyers, or the denial of healthcare.

-Amnesty
+Amnesty and aquittal

 During Otelo's arrest, trial and specially after his conviction, the involvement of President Mário Soares was increasing.
 Several socialists’, members of parliament, were visiting the convicts in jail, meeting with their families or with Otelo supporters activists groups.

 Abroad, François Mitterrand questioned Mário Soares about Otelo, naming him as "Portuguese Sakharov".
 President Mário Soares wanted to preserve Otelo as a symbol of Carnation Revolution and felt legitimated to politically resolve an issue that was related to justice.

 Meanwhile, on 10 May 1991, some terrorist made a symbolic handover of some weapons, together with a document in which they renounced armed violence and assumed the end of the terrorist group.

 In October 1995 legislative elections, the right lost its majority: PSD and CDS together amounted to no more than 103 deputies and the left, PS (socialists) and PCP (communists), now had a majority capable of getting the law passed.
 At 3 March 1996, the parliament, after a long and very heated discussion, approved a global amnesty to FP25 convicts for crimes of terrorist and attack to democracy.
 It was approved by 123 votes in favor from PS and PCP and some PSD deputies, 94 votes from the PSD and CDS and 3 abstentions from independent deputies.

+The blood crimes and murders were later judged separately.
+The assassinations later went on trial and the sentences in april 2001 and june 2003 exonerated Otelo and the dozens of other defendants.
+The Emeritus Supreme Court President Noronha do Nascimento stated "Otelo was aquitted because nothing was proven against him".